MOTD’s 20-minute silence shows row couldn’t have been handled any worse

 Do you really have to give up your right to free speech in order to host Match of the Day…how is that not a yellow …why is it one rule for Gary Lineker and another for Lord Sugar… why do I pay my license fee if I can’t even watch the football highlights… how the f*ck has Salah missed that… maybe you just shouldn’t compare the government to Nazis…you really have to fear for West Ham from here…if using a salty analogy costs you your job, doesn’t that make life easy for Nazis, and there are quite a few of them around these days…

-When the ball was played they’re clearly level!...that guy on my TV earlier, the BBC Director General Tim Davie, the one who said: “I have only one objective, to make sure the BBC is truly impartial” - didn’t he stand to be a Tory councillor once?
+When the ball was played they’re clearly level!...that guy on my TV earlier, the BBC director general Tim Davie, the one who said: “I have only one objective, to make sure the BBC is truly impartial” – didn’t he stand to be a Tory councillor once?
 Didn’t he run his local Conservative association?
 What’s that about? … bloody hell this is boring isn’t it?
 Has it always been this boring… Why does it always feel like whenever they talk about impartiality, it’s always the people who criticise the government end up in trouble, and never the other way around?

 The main emotion, though, was just to be quietly blown away by it all.
 Specifically, by the awesome power of collective action.
 It was only twenty minutes of commentary-free football highlights, but oh what a brave new world, that hath such people as Ian Wright and Alan Shearer in it.